Ram-raid at Auckland jewellers: Augenstein's Jewellers and Watchmakers targeted again in Browns Bay

 "The main thing is the store damage.
 We wish it didn't happen, but it did," he said.

-The store had insurance.
+The store has insurance.

 A police spokeswoman said a stolen car had been used in the incident and four offenders, wearing hoodies and jackets covering their heads, fled from the scene in a second car with a quantity of jewellery.